 A five-year-old eventing horse has died following a cross-country warm-up accident in the US.

-Irish Sport Horse gelding Shannondale Julius was competing in the for the Open Training A division at the New Jersey Horse Trials on Sunday, September 30, when he fell during cross-country warm up and broke his neck.
+Irish Sport Horse gelding Shannondale Julius was competing in the Open Training A division at the New Jersey Horse Trials on Sunday, September 30, when he fell during cross-country warm-up and broke his neck.
 Shannondale Julius (Shannondale Sarco x Shannondale High Flyer, by High Roller) was pronounced dead shortly thereafter.
 Rider Ryan Wood, who was uninjured in the fall, was devastated: “We are gutted to lose him this way.”

 “We have had him since he was a three-year-old and had a great bond together.
 I’m so sad for Julius and his owners, Amy and Logan, and everyone at Woodstock Eventing who loved him,” Wood said.

 “Thank you to the event for all of their help on a terrible day for our team.”

 • Receive a notification when a new article is posted: